 November marked my 7th Anniversary of blogging.
-This is my 556th post.
-It has turned out to be one of the hardest posts I’ve ever written.
+This is post turned out to be one of the hardest posts I’ve ever written.
 I’m mesmerized by the American election, and can’t seem to move on until I’ve digested what happened!

 I’m not an American, but I have strong ties to both my American friends and a community in Arizona (where I spend the winter.)
 Then there is the not insignificant influence that the United States has on my country, Canada.
 Research associate Simon Palamar explained this relationship by saying “We’re sleeping next to an elephant, so when they shift in bed, we feel it.”

 If I had been an American voter, and a Republican, I don’t know if I could have voted for Donald Trump.
 Of course, the same thing can be said about the Democrats and Clinton.
 Neither candidate seemed particularly worthy if you believed everything the media reported.

 Watching the election night coverage on three different stations felt a bit like an indoctrination into why I should have got a college education (so I would know how to vote for the right party.)
 After the election, there were violent protests; the accusations that all Trump supporters are racist, sexist, homophobic bigots; the demand for the immediate suspension of the Electoral College, petitions to secede from the Union, etc. It reminded me of a small child throwing a temper tantrum, not a free society where one side might be unpopular with the other side, but that’s okay.